ecsyjs/ecsy/docs/manual/Getting-started.md

 # Getting started

 ## ECS principles
-First of all, let's briefly define the common terminology used in ECS:
+ECSY (Pronounced as "eksi") is an Entity Component System (ECS) engine for web applications.
+The basic idea of this pattern is to move from defining the entities in our application using composition in a Data Oriented Programming paradigm. ([More info on wikipedia](https://en.wikipedia.org/wiki/Entity_component_system))
+Some common terminology of the elements needed to build an ECSY application are:
-- `entity`: An entity is an object that has an unique ID which only purpose is to group components together.
+- [entities](/manual/Architecture?id=entities): Is an object that has an unique ID and can have multiple components attached to it.
-- `component`: Is an object that just store data.
-- `system`: Systems are stateless classes, than can define `queries` Stateless processors of list of entities that match specific condition.
+- [components](/manual/Architecture?id=components): Is where the data is stored.
+- [systems](/manual/Architecture?id=systems): Processes list of entities reading and modifying their components.
+- [queries](/manual/Architecture?id=queries): Used by systems to determine which entities they are interested in, based on the components the entities own.
+- [world](/manual/Architecture?id=world): Container for entities, components, systems and queries.

+The usual workflow would be:
+- Create the `components` that shape the data you need to use in your application.
+- Create `entities` and attach `components` to them.
+- Create the `systems` that will use these `components` to read and transform the data of these entities.
+- Execute all the systems each frame.

 ## Creating a world
 By default your application should have at least one `world`.
 A world is basically a container for `entities`, `components` and `systems`.
-Even so, you can have multiple worlds running at the same time and enable or disable them as you need.
+Although you can have multiple worlds running at the same time and enable or disable them as you need.

 Let's start creating our first world:
 ```javascript